YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 That’s the core logic: detect framed blocks, decrypt those blocks in place using a per-key algorithm, de-escape 0x17 0x17, and re-emit the processed PDU.

-## Key Insight: Controlled Decryption + Zero Payload = Full Key Leak

-From reversing the logic, we learn:
-If we send a valid frame with:
-- A chosen `key_id`
-- `algo_id = XOR`
-- `payload = bytes([0x00] * N)`

-Then the decryption output becomes exactly:
-`key repeated until N bytes are filled`
-And because the server returns the processed buffer back to us, this becomes a pure oracle for leaking key material.
-This insight enables Stage 1 of the exploit: retrieving all keys, including the one containing the flag.

 # Part 3 — Leveraging the Parsing Logic: Building the Key-Leak Exploit (Stage 1)

 ## Understanding the Leak Primitive